Skyshader77/Lacryma-Hydra/chapter10.typ

 "Do you think Claradore will do it?" asked Serena as they walked in the colonnaded street carving the Studion in two.
 Merchants tempted Nix’ nose with those lobster and shrimp dumplings she had gotten addicted to.
 Children enjoyed their innocence underneath Charov’s Aqueduct.
 Adults bickered over the racers who competed at the Hippodrome.
 Nix and Serena floated in this sea of mules, carts, oxen and people who called Thanatopolis their home.

-"Only the purple born may claim it."
+"Only the purple born may claim it," said Nix.

 "Or someone commanding the army."